Gallbladder Treatment in Singapore

 Endoscopic Ultrasound (EUS)

-EUS combines endoscopy and ultrasound to provide detailed images of the digestive tract and surrounding organs, assisting a gallstones specialist in diagnosing gallstones or complications.
+EUS combines endoscopy and ultrasound to provide detailed images of the digestive tract and surrounding organs, assisting a gallbladder specialist in diagnosing gallstones or their complications.

 Blood Tests